5 Ways That Colleges Are Different From High Schools

 In high school, class schedules are predetermined, and you only have to follow these.
 There are specific times when your class starts and ends when you can take your lunch and when you can go home.
 You’ll only have to sort out your outside-school routine and extra-curricular activities.
 Moreover, you have your parents, guardian, teachers, and advisors to help you meet appointments and, basically, get a load of setting schedules off your shoulders.

 On the other hand, college demands you set your schedule independently.
 From choosing your classes to joining student clubs and meeting your professors, everything requires how you manage your time.
+However, students can use scheduling forms to streamline this process for themselves, by syncing their appointments with Google Calendar, and easily keeping track of the schedule.

 On top of your school responsibilities, you also need to set time aside for chores and meeting friends.
 You might even need to work to help with your finances.
 Juggling all these responsibilities can be challenging.